viveksgr/SFP/README.md

 Runtime for the demo scripts varies by the analyses but most behavioral analyses should be executable within an hour.

 ### Instructions to Run on Demo Data
-1. Download supporting_files
+1. Clone the repository
 2. Launch MATLAB and navigate to the cloned repository.
-3. For each demo example, make sure file path for <rootf> is set as that of supporting_files.
+3. For each demo example, make sure file path for variable <rootf> is set as that of *supporting_files* in the repository.
 4. Currently, demo files are provided to recreate crucial behavioral results from decoding, behavioral RSA and multilogistic analyses.

-## 4. Instructions for Use and reproduction instructions:
+## 4. Instructions for Use and Reproduction:
 To repeat the complete analyses using these scripts, acquire the complete raw [dataset](https://www.nature.com/articles/s41593-023-01414-4#data-availability):
 The following scripts should be executed in order after preprocessing:
 ### Behavioral analysis: